![]() | ![]() | ![]() | ![]() | ![]() | ![]() |

 Several large skiens of Greylag geese

 During a recent Geese and Swan survey, I captured the moments when a group of seventeen Whooper swans, which had been present on the north end of the Loch I had been surveying, started to trumpet their distinctive calls, as a prelude to their imminent departure.
-It was approximately an hour after sunset on a very calm evening, a blanket of mist cloaked the Loch and surrounding low lying areas.
+It was approximately an hour after sunset on a very calm evening, a blanket of mist cloaked the Loch and surrounding low-lying areas.

-The footage shows them emerging from the mist, as they flew in a southerly direction to land on a neighbouring Loch.
+The thermal footage shows them emerging from the mist, as they flew in a southerly direction to land on a neighbouring Loch.

 Whooper swans at Dusk